-St. Mary’s College of Maryland makes decisions on course substitutions on a case by case basis with appropriate documentation under the Americans with Disabilities Act.
-When it is deemed that a substitution is a reasonable accommodation, course replacements will be granted if the course does not compromise the curricular integrity of a St. Mary’s education or the educational experience in a particular major.
-Replacement courses must be approved by the department chairperson for the original requirement.
+In some situations, a course substitution is a reasonable way to accommodate a student’s learning needs/capacities under the Americans with Disabilities Act; a course substitution may be granted if the course does not compromise the curricular integrity of a St. Mary’s education or the educational experience in a particular major.

 Students who seek to substitute a required course (e.g., a course in international languages and cultures) will need to submit relevant documentation to the Office of Accessibility Services and complete an interview with a member of the Office of Accessibility Services.

 Step 1: Submit Relevant Documentation

 Students who request a course substitution as an academic accommodation need to submit documentation which establishes how their learning need/health condition precludes a particular kind of learning experience, even if reasonable, appropriate accommodations were to be provided in that setting.
 This documentation may include assessments/evaluations which demonstrate a severely functional limitation in the learning area, a past history of exclusion from a particular learning experience because of the nature of learning needs/capacities, and/or evidence of non-passing grades in courses with the required content, even with supports like tutoring and other academic accommodations.

 Such documentation can be submitted as part of a student’s initial request for academic accommodations at SMCM, or as a supplemental request once they start at SMCM.